apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Appeals court embraces abortion-pill limits, sets up Supreme Court review**
+**Launch Roundup: three back-to-back Starlink missions to cross 5,000 Starlink satellites launched - NASASpaceFlight.com**

-You can read more about it [here](https://www.washingtonpost.com/politics/2023/08/16/abortion-pill-mifepristone-court-ruling-appeal/).
+You can read more about it [here](https://www.nasaspaceflight.com/2023/08/launch-roundup-081623/).

 ## Requirements
 - Python 3.8